State Capitol Hosts Student Researchers March 3

-Students (back row, left to right): Dylan McMahon (SDSU), Javi Adividya (SDSU), Sajan Karki (SDSU), Parker Heger (NSU), Leon Leader Charge (SD EPSCoR) and (front row, left to right): Jennifer Giles (DSU), Jason Becker (AU-SD BRIN), Ellie Holmes (AU-SD BRIN), Morgan Eikanger (USD), Nathan de la Montanya (BHSU), Tim Hartman (USD) — View the booklet with details on the students and their research.
+Students (back row, left to right): Dylan McMahon (SDSU), Javi Adividya (SDSU), Sajan Karki (SDSU), Parker Heger (NSU), Leon Leader Charge (SD EPSCoR) and (front row, left to right): Jennifer Giles (DSU), Jason Becker (AU-SD BRIN), Ellie Holmes (AU-SD BRIN), Morgan Eikanger (USD), Nathan de la Montanya (BHSU), Tim Hartman (USD).

 These 15 student researchers represent students statewide who conduct research in a variety of disciplines.
 Now in its 24th year, the event showcases research and creative activities of undergraduate students, as well as highlights successful faculty research and commercialization efforts.
 The session is organized by the South Dakota Board of Regents and SD EPSCoR (South Dakota’s Established Program to Stimulate Competitive Research).

 Students competitively chosen to participate in Wednesday’s event are:

 - Nathan de la Montanya of Sioux Falls, representing Black Hills State University

 - Jennifer Giles of Madison, representing Dakota State University

 - Parker Heger of Underwood, North Dakota, representing Northern State University

 - Kate Schumann of Litchfield, Minnesota, representing South Dakota School of Mines and Technology